 We did a test run of coinscatalog.net by clicking Buy and then searching for coins worth up to $1,000 from the U.S. We came across a famous one: the USA Five Cents “Buffalo Nickel” 1913 – 1938.

-The value varies wildly, but by selecting the For Sale tab below the coin profile, we were able to sort the 257 available coins by price and find some for under $10.
+The value varies wildly, but by selecting the For Sale tab below the coin profile, we sorted the available coins by price and found some for under $10.
 Of course, the condition is everything.

 While some listings link to eBay, others point to the seller, whom you can message directly from the site.
 If you have a Buffalo Nickel, you can click Want to sell this coin? to get started on the selling process.
 You’ll need to create an account to buy or sell on the site.